Private Savings Calculator

 What is the difference between private savings and disposable income?

-Can private savings be negative, and what does that mean?
+Can private savings be negative?